-Transition students learn to ride public transportation, budget earnings, behave appropriately in public, follow directions, and more.
-This is a tiered program and students have the opportunity to advance through as many as five levels of instruction.
-As they progress, students fine-tune their work abilities, determine job preferences, and learn to work with growing independence.
+Transition students learn to ride public transportation, budget earnings, make purchases, behave appropriately in different settings, follow directions, and more.
+This is a tiered program and students have the opportunity to advance through as many as four levels of instruction.
+As they make progress, students fine-tune their work abilities, determine job preferences, and learn to work with growing independence.

 - District sends referral form and related documents (as indicated on the referral form) to the school psychologist listed here:

 Referrals must be made through the student’s district of residence.
 Non-Public School (NPS) or residential placements must contact the student’s district of residence to refer.